francoto/akaze/README.md

 ## Python interface
 I'm just a novice python user, so I cannot say much about the quality of this code.
 Anyway, I put together a python interface using boost::python, and pyboostcvconverter <https://github.com/Algomorph/pyboostcvconverter> and wrote a small test script computing akaze for two images and then matching the descriptors.
+The matcher returns a (\#keypoints x 8) numpy array corresponding to the two closest matches (see **Matcher** above).
 The interface resides in the python-directory and has its own cmake project.
 It is tested on Ubuntu 14.04 with boost 1.61 and python 2.7.
 It assumes that akaze is installed in /usr/local. **Important:** For it to work you need to copy the libakaze_pybindings.so to /usr/local/python2.7/dist-packages.
 Run test.py from the build directory, i.e. cd <AKAZEROOT>/python/build; python ../test.py.
 Suggestions on improvements of pull requests are appreciated.

 ## MATLAB interface
 This will presumably not work, but might only require a few modifications.
 If someone is interested, fork the repository and create a pull-request.